arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 Write a program which opens `input.txt`, reads its first line, and prints that line to the console.

 This will require some research.
-Here is a brief overview; you'll need to google and find soem examples to help you figure out exactly how to do this:
+Here is a brief overview; you'll need to google and find some examples to help you figure out exactly how to do this:

 * Open your input file with the `File` class.
 * Create a new `Scanner` (like we did to get input from the console).
 Instead of `System.in`, use your opened file as its input.